gulam101/Times-Tables-College-Project/README.md

 ### Constraints:

 When I created this project I had an issue understanding how LOOPS worked but I solved this problem by researching and understanding how it worked.
-I also had the issue of the tool box but that was bug within the VS Studio.
+I also had the issue of the tool box dissapearing after opening and closing visual studio.
+The fix was to use the command CTRL + x and this would rebuild the toolbar.

 ### Improvements: